-15 Budgeting Explain your plan for financing the conference and your high level budgeting assumptions.
-16 Sponsorship and other Advise whether you plan to seek or accept sponsorship and other sources of funding, sources of funding and, if so, what the plan is to secure such funding.
+16 Budgeting Explain your plan for financing the conference and your high level budgeting assumptions.
+For example, indicate the estimated number of attendees that are anticipated to attend and what allowance is made for travel support for speakers.
+Please include provision to support travel for 4 experts to address the closed session (These experts will be selected by the Executive Committee, not the host, but may in some cases also be suitable to present at any public session planned by the host.)
+17 Sponsorship and Advise whether you plan to seek or accept sponsorship and other sources of other sources of funding, and, if so, what the plan is to secure such funding. funding